Third-Party Sponsor Requirements

 - Period of validity of the sponsorship.

-- Student’s full name, MU ID number (or social security number), the specific courses and the semester covered.
+- Student’s full name, MU ID number, the specific courses and the semester covered.
 Amendments to the tuition payment authorizations must be typewritten (altered or incomplete guarantees are not acceptable).

 - Specific items of tuition and fees covered by the authorization.